Zachary-Levesque/Smart-Flood-Detection-System/README.md

 # (instructions to be added once firmware toolchain is finalized)
 ```

-Detailed step-by-step setup instructions — including WiFi credential configuration, sensor calibration, and alert service setup — will be added as the build progresses.
+Detailed step-by-step setup instructions — including NVS-based WiFi provisioning and final alert service setup — will be added as the build progresses.
+For now, WiFi credentials and Telegram placeholders live in `firmware/main/app_config.h`.

 ## Wiring Diagram